 How to Use the Food Cost Formula

 Now that you have your food cost percentage, how can you use it to track costs?
-In other words, how can you put this formula into practice, so you see a real decrease in your costs?
+In other words, how can you put the food cost formula into practice, so you see a real decrease in your costs?

 Monitoring the results of your weekly exercise will help you to see if costs are rising or falling.
 You will know when it is time to pay closer attention to your purchase practices and the prices that you are paying.
 This said the first thing you should do is managing your food inventory.